Risk Management - Injury Claims

 - When an injury occurs, a Hockey Canada Injury Report Form must be submitted to the BC Hockey office within 90 days of the injury.
 The form can be found on the forms page of the BC Hockey website.
 Invoices can be submitted for up to 52 weeks after the injury date.

 - The claim form must be completed in full.
 The form has portions that must be completed by the member, a team official and doctor or dentist.

 - If reimbursement is requested and an incomplete claim has been filed, it will be returned to the member for completion before any further processing.

 - If page 2 is submitted separately from page 1, the member’s name must be written on the page.
 It should also include the member’s association and injury date.

 Submitting Receipts and Invoices

-a.
-If the injured individual has insurance through another source, a claim must be filed with the other insurance provider first because the Hockey Canada Insurance Program is a secondary provider.
+- If the injured individual has insurance through another source, a claim must be filed with the other insurance provider first because the Hockey Canada Insurance Program is a secondary provider

-3. To received reimbursement for physiotherapy, you should submit a referral from a qualified physician or surgeon.
+- To receive reimbursement for physiotherapy, you must submit a referral from a qualified physician or surgeon.

 - Coverage may be offered for leg braces, etc. only if it is required for day-to-day activity.
 A prescription from a qualified physician or surgeon will need to be submitted.